elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-relational-aggression-and-how-does-it-differ-from-physical-aggression.md

 seo:
   title: QuickTakes | Psychology
   page_description: >-
-    This content discusses the concept of relational aggression, how it differs from physical aggression, and explores the nature of harm, gender differences, and developmental context in both forms of aggression.
+    Relational aggression is a type of aggression involving harm through social manipulation rather than physical force, contrasting with physical aggression, which involves direct bodily harm.
+This content explores the differences in nature, gender expression, and developmental context of both types of aggression.
   page_keywords: >-
-    relational aggression, physical aggression, social relationships, emotional harm, manipulation, rumor spreading, social exclusion, gender differences, developmental context, peer relationships, aggression types, social standing
+    relational aggression, physical aggression, social relationships, emotional harm, manipulation, rumors, social exclusion, gender differences, developmental context, social dynamics
 author: QuickTakes
 question: >-
     What is relational aggression, and how does it differ from physical aggression?